coder/coder/docs/install/upgrade.md

 <blockquote class="danger">
   <p>
-  Prior to upgrading Coder, we _highly_ recommend taking a database snapshot, as Coder does not support rollbacks.
+  Prior to upgrading a production Coder deployment, take a database snapshot since Coder does not support rollbacks.
   </p>
 </blockquote>